DataDog/llm-observability/README.md

 ### 2. Tracing an LLM Workflow

-**[This notebook](./2-workflow-span.ipynb)** shows you how to create and trace a more complex, static series of steps that involves a tool call as well as a call to an LLM.
+**[This notebook](./2-workflow-span.ipynb)** shows you how to create and trace a more complex, static series of steps that involves a tool call in additoin to a call to an LLM.

 <img src="./images/workflow-span.png" height="350" >